 - 1 cup unsweetened plain almond milk

-- 1 1/2 cups crispy fried onions (I love Trader’s Brand - check ingredients to ensure vegan friendly), divided
+- 1 1/2 cups crispy fried onions (divided // I love Trader’s Brand - check ingredients to ensure vegan friendly)

-- Remove from heat and add 1/2 cup of the fried onions and all of the cooked green beans.
+Remove from heat and add 1/3 of the fried onions (1/2 cup as original recipe is written // adjust if altering batch size) and all of the cooked green beans.
 Toss to coat well, and top with remaining fried onions.